Kcnarf/d3-voronoi-map/README.md

 <a name="voronoiMap_initialPosition" href="#voronoiMap_initialPosition">#</a> <i>voronoiMap</i>.<b>initialPosition</b>([<i>initialPosition</i>])

-If *initialPosition* is specified, sets the coordinate accessor that determines the initial position of sites.
+If *initialPosition* is specified, sets the initial coordinate accessor.
 The accessor is a callback wich is passed the datum, its index, the array it comes from, and the underlying [d3-weighted-voronoi](https://github.com/Kcnarf/d3-weighted-voronoi) layout (which notably computes the initial diagram).
 The accessor must provide an array of two numbers ```[x, y]``` inside the clipping polygon, otherwise a random initial position is used instead.
 If *initialPosition* is not specified, returns the current accessor, which defaults to a random position inside the clipping polygon:

 ```js
 function randomInitialPosition(d, i, arr, weightedVoronoi) {